cjacker/opensource-toolchain-ch32v/README.md

 The latest WCH linux toolchain is v1.92.1 and a lot of changes happened, for example, 'wlink' OpenOCD interface renamed to 'wlinke', and it can support adjust speed now.
 Since it is still neither opensourced nor upstreamed, I have to put the binary release in this repo, you can download and use it as you like.

-I also send a mail to WCH and MounRiver again to request the latest source.
-If there is still no reply like before, all CH32V related project will be abandoned.

 **Programming:**

 Please wire up 'WCH-LinkE' adapter with your development board (pins as same as SWD) and use 'wch-riscv.cfg' (from MRS Toolchain) provide in this repo.
 For CH32V003, only 'PD1 / SWDIO' pin is needed.